Skeletonxf/tota11y/README.md

 # load addon/manifest.json
 ```

 All node package dependencies are for build time only.
 As the builds are committed to enable bookmarklets you only need to run npm if you start editing the code.
+This project also includes a `release.sh` script for reproducible builds and creation of zip files for submission to the Firefox addons site.

 ## Original notes